Data Infrastructure Engineer Jobs in USA with Visa Sponsorship

 Can I get sponsored for a Data Infrastructure role if I'm currently on OPT or STEM OPT?

 Yes, and STEM OPT is a common bridge for this role.
 Data infrastructure positions generally qualify for the 24-month STEM OPT extension because they fall under CIP codes in computer science and information technology.
-Your employer must be E-Verify enrolled for STEM OPT, and you'll need to transition to H-1B status before your OPT authorization expires.
+Your employer must be E-Verify enrolled for STEM OPT, and you'll need to transition to H-1B visa status before your OPT authorization expires.

 How do I find Data Infrastructure Engineer jobs that actually offer visa sponsorship?